 The Foreign, Commonwealth & Development Office (FCDO): Prior to lockdown, the Maldives was included in the exempt list of countries from the general travel advisory on all but essential international travel.
 This is important as travelling to a destination where there is a FCDO advisory in place against all but essential travel, can invalidate travel insurance.

-Travel Corridor Scheme: The Maldives is currently listed on the travel corridor scheme and therefore self-isolation is not required when returning to England, providing you do not transit in a country which is not listed on the UK travel corridor list.
+Prior to this suspentions, the Maldives were listed on the travel corridor scheme and therefore self-isolation was not required when returning to England, providing you do not transit in a country which is not listed on the UK travel corridor list.

-Lockdowns: From 5 November to 2 December 2020, it is not possible to go on holiday abroad from England.
-We will not take bookings that depart during any lockdown period.
+Lockdowns: From 5 January 2021 until lockdown ends, it is not possible to go on holiday abroad from England.
+We will not take bookings departing from England during any lockdown period.

 Is the Maldives Open to Tourists?